Risk Assessments in the Past: Simple to Use, But with Limited Value

 Quantitative risk assessment approaches are not without their challenges however.
 They can be seen as time consuming, requiring additional expertise in mathematics, and the data used for input and outputs can be both challenging to obtain and met with scepticism once obtained.
 Understanding the advantages and disadvantages of Qualitative and Quantitative approaches enables a risk management professional to choose the best approach for the risk assessment use case.

-Common Cyber Risk Assessment Use Cases, and When can a Quantitative Approach be best used
+Common Cyber Risk Assessment Use Cases, and When Can a Quantitative Approach Be Best Used

 Cyber risk assessments can be used for a variety of purposes, and with a variety of audiences.
 These can range from company-wide assessments looking at the overall risk position, to detailed risk assessments looking at specific changes within an individual system.